miamayday/text-editor/DOC.md

 App.tsx loads the Editor from Editor.tsx.

 Editor contains example paragraphs.

+- A paragraph is an array of text nodes
+- A text node has text and a style (bold, italic)
+- Two consequtive text nodes cannot have the same style

 Monitored events:

 - Click on tooltips (bold/italic)
-- Click on editor window: Positions caret
+- Click on document: Positions caret
-- Click outside editor window: Vanishes caret
+- Click outside document: Vanishes caret
 - Press key: Moves caret/Writes to caret position

 Caret position is manually calculated.